aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 Toko's first impression of Suisei was *Huh, what a vocally talented girl!*

-There they also mentioned that they want to sing together more, not only just singing together on radio, but also wanted to make song cover songs.
+There they also mentioned that they want to sing together more, not only just singing together on radio, but they also wanted to make song cover songs.

 #### Other topics